HeatWave User Guide / ... / ML_EXPLAIN_TABLE

 • Before MySQL 8.4.1, the name of the new primary key column is _id.
 The input table must not have a column with the name _id that is not a primary key.

-ML_EXPLAIN_TABLE does not support anomaly detection, and a call with an anomaly detection model will produce an error.
+ML_EXPLAIN_TABLE does not support recommendation, anomaly detection, and topic modeling models.
+A call with one of these models produces an error.

 ML_EXPLAIN_TABLE Syntax